j-yarbrough/j-yarbrough.github.io/readme.md

     - If no H1, then the title value will be used.
 - ``noBreadcrumbs`` true will exclude breadcrumbs from the page.
 Note breadcrumbs are not currently available in the base template, but this variable still exists in front matter since it may be brought back.
 - ``hasVideo`` required if audio/video embeds will be on the page for AblePlayer to work.
-- ``hasAriaLive`` must be set to true for the aria-live component to be included on the page

 ## .webc components